shacknetisp/sneakladder/README.md

 ## Usage

 Stand or activate the sneak glitch until you are against the sneak ladder with one of the solid nodes at eye level.
-Click this node while wielding the tool, and you will move upward a few nodes.
+Click this node while wielding the tool, and you will move upward or downward a few nodes, depending on your pitch.